TerraFusion/basicFusion/README.md

 ```
 Load the necessary modules:
 ```
-module load hdf4 hdf5 szip
+module load hdf4 cray-hdf5 PrgEnv-intel zlib szip
 ```
 Run: `make`.
 If it compiles without any errors (warnings are acceptable), the compilation was successful.

-REQUIREMENTS:
-On Blue Waters, the following modules must be loaded for compilation:
-* cray-hdf5
-* hdf4
-* PrgEnv-intel

-KNWON ISSUES:
-* Compiling with Blue Waters cc wrapper utility is known to cause unstable binary files.
-It is strongly recommended to build all dependencies from source and compile against them using gcc.
+Please see KNOWN ISSUES for issues specific to compiling the BF program.

 ## Database generation

-A suite of scripts have been written under `basicFusion/metadataInput/build` to generate the SQLite database of all the input HDF granules.
-Run the findThenGenerate.sh script to:
-1. Discover all of the input HDF files available and
-2. Build the SQLite database from this list.
+The BF program itself requires as an argument a text file that lists all of the input HDF files for a particular granule.
+The production of these input text files is aided by a suite of scripts that have been written in `basicFusion/metadata-input/`.
+Users can generate an SQLite database of all the input HDF files using the scripts in `basicFusion/metadataInput/build`.
+This database is necessary to gather the correct input files for each orbit.
+It can be generated by using the script in the build directory:

 ```
-./findThenGenerate /path/to/inputfiles
+./findThenGenerate /path/to/inputfiles/
 ```

-The `/path/to/inputfiles` directory MUST contain the following subdirectories inside: ASTER, MISR, MOPITT, MODIS, CERES.
-This script will parse each of these subdirectories for all of the available files.
-This script can take some time to generate depending on the total size of the input data.
-The SQLite database will be saved as basicFusion/metadata-input/accesslist.sqlite
+The `/path/to/inputfiles/` directory MUST contain the following subdirectories inside: ASTER, MISR, MOPITT, MODIS, CERES.
+This script will recursively search each of these subdirectories for all of the available files.
+This script can take ~10 minutes to complete.
+The SQLite database will be saved at basicFusion/metadata-input/accesslist.sqlite

 **NOTE!!!**: This shell script uses a Python script called **fusionBuildDB** to parse the listing of all available files and then generate the SQLite database.
 This script is run using the Python Virtual Environment created during the **Installation** section.
 IT IS REQUIRED that you follow the Installation section first to ensure that the virtual environment is installed.